IBM/cloud-pak/spec/security/scc/README.md

 2. Login to your cluster as a cluster administrator:  `oc login`
 3. Clone the IBM Cloud Pak git repository: `git clone https://github.com/IBM/cloud-pak`
 4.  `cd cloud-pak/spec/security/scc`
-5. Apply the specification yaml files to your cluster:  `oc apply -f --validate=false .`
+5. Apply the specification yaml files to your cluster:  `oc apply -f . --validate=false`

 ## Updating SCCs
 The following fields are updatable: